dafny-lang/rfcs/0003-for-each.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+* How valuable is it to support multiple enumerated values, as opposed to assuming tuple results instead?
 * How to support concurrency in the future?
 Anything cheap we can do to be more forward-compatible?
+* `Repr` hasn't actually been added to the stdlib yet, and iterators define `_reads`, `_modifies`, etc. instead.
+What do for enumera[ble|tor]s?

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?